awsdocs/amazon-ec2-user-guide/doc_source/create-key-pairs.md

    For `--key-type`, specify either `rsa` or `ed25519`\.
 If you do not include the `--key-type` parameter, an `rsa` key is created by default\.
 Note that ED25519 keys are not supported for Windows instances\.

+   For `--key-format`, specify either `pem` or `ppk`\.
+If you do not include the `--key-format` parameter, a `pem` file is created by default\.

    `--query "KeyMaterial"` prints the private key material to the output\.

-   `--output text > my-key-pair.pem` saves the private key material in a file with the `.pem` extension\.
+   `--output text > my-key-pair.pem` saves the private key material in a file with the specified extension\.
+The extension can be either `.pem` or `.ppk`\.
 The private key can have a name that's different from the public key name, but for ease of use, use the same name\.

    ```
    aws ec2 create-key-pair \
        --key-name my-key-pair \
        --key-type rsa \
+       --key-format pem \
        --query "KeyMaterial" \
        --output text > my-key-pair.pem
    ```